Trees die slowly

 According to scientific estimates, around 50-80% of oxygen is produced in the world’s oceans.
 Another portion is created in the atmosphere (* 5).

 The metabolic processes of the production, consumption, storage, release, and absorption of substances are normally balanced in a natural equilibrium.
 If this balance is disturbed over a long period of time, for example, through human overproduction or the damage of (CO2)-processing green plants, the air changes around us.
 The earth’s atmosphere changes, which affects the temperature of the earth.
 As a result, a fatal process begins.
-At first, it starts slowly but due to the interaction of many interdependent cycles, the development speeds up and ultimately will come to a quick end.
+Change starts slowly at first.
+However, the reaction of many interdependent cycles accelerates the development from a certain point so enormously that it finally leads to an inevitably rapid end.

 Layers of the Earth’s atmosphere.
 Image: Shutterstock.com